Just like the Disney parks, there’s a lot to learn about Disney cruising. Sail your first time like a pro with these Disney cruise tips.

 If you’re seeking oceanfront on South Beach, we recommend both the Ritz Carlton South Beach and the Loews Miami Beach for offering family amenities.
 If you are willing to head a tad north to the Bal Harbour-Sunny Isles area, you’ll found our favorite luxury beach resort for families: Acqualina.
 The service is some of the best around, and the rooms and suites are incredible.

 Where to Stay in Orlando Before A Cruise

 If you’re embarking from Port Canaveral, I recommend staying in Orlando instead of staying by the port.
 Even if it’s just for one night before.
 The distance to the port the next morning is really only adding a few extra minutes to your commute to the ship, but it offers so much more to do to celebrate your vacation before setting sail.

 Read our complete guide to luxury at Disney World:

 the best resorts, restaurants, and VIP experiences

 Before the cruise, I would suggest the deluxe resorts that are near the parks.
-The Grand Floridian Villas and Contemporary Garden Wing rooms are favorites near Magic Kingdom, and the Beach Club is steps from Epcot with one of the best pools and slides in all of Walt Disney World Resort.
+The Grand Floridian, The Polynesian, Wilderness Lodge, and Contemporary are favorites near Magic Kingdom, and the Beach Club is steps from Epcot.
+Prepare for the cruise’s pirate party by going down the pirate ship waterslide, one of the most popular and favorite pools within the Walt Disney Resort.